mwaskom/Psych252/Week1/Rmarkdown_info.md

 R Markdown Basics
 =================

+### Intro
 To submit your homework, you'll create an RMarkdown (.Rmd) script and upload it to Coursework.
 This will allow the TAs to create an easy-to-read document to grade; more importantly, you will also get to practice *(1)* writing scripts, *(2)* keeping track of the analyses you run, and *(3)* organizing your output.

-Below are some basics for using RMarkdown (also, check out [this website](http://www.rstudio.com/ide/docs/authoring/using_markdown) for more info!).

 One thing that's nice about RMarkdown is that you can clearly differentiate **sections of code** from **commentary about what you are trying to do**.
 When you want to include sections of code, you mark them off by using the header and footer below.

+### Formatting homework questions
+In the document `Template_HW.R` we have worked through Question 9 Parts A&B so you get an idea of how to format your homework.
+Check that out!

+Below are some basics for using RMarkdown (also, check out [this website](http://www.rstudio.com/ide/docs/authoring/using_markdown) for more info!).

 Inserting an R Script
 ---------------------